TV Show ReviewsJosh Reviews Creature Commandos

 Shall we dig in deeper?
 Beware some SPOILERS ahead!

 OK, let’s start with the characters and voice cast.
-This is a fantastic voice cast and they all do great work.
+This is a fantastic voice cast, and they all do great work.

 The two stand-out characters for me were Frankenstein and The Bride.
 Frankenstein is voiced by David Harbour (Stranger Things, Black Widow).
 This is Frankenstein’s monster from Mary Shelly’s novel, who here is depicted as an incel, hopelessly in love with The Bride and unable to understand why she doesn’t love him back.
-As suck, he’s been stalking her for decades, always arriving to destroy her life.
+As such, he’s been stalking her for decades, always arriving to destroy her life.
 This is an interesting spin on the Frankenstein character, and Mr. Harbour understands the assignment perfectly.
 He’s so serious and impassioned as Frankenstein that he makes the character very, very funny, in a very dark way.
-(Mr. Gunn doesn’t seem too interested in crafting Frankenstein as a character who could be redeemed; he murders a LOT of people over the course of this show.)
+(Mr. Gunn makes a surprising choice in that he doesn’t seem too interested in crafting Frankenstein as a character who could be redeemed; Frankenstein murders a LOT of people over the course of this show.)
 Also terrific was Indira Varma (Game of Thrones, Luther) as The Bride.
 I really liked this take on this “Bride of Frankenstein” character; someone who has rejected the role that name gives her, and who has been searching for a way to find herself and her place.
 Ms. Varma’s deadpan line delivery was very funny and also emotional at times.
 I really enjoyed these two characters.

 Frank Grillo plays Rick Flag Senior, and Mr. Grillo will apparently be appearing as this character in live-action in both the upcoming Superman movie as well as Peacemaker season two.
 Mr. Grillo previously played Brock Rumlow/Crossbones in the MCU (in Captain America: The Winter Soldier) and it’s fun to see him now enter the DCU.
 I like his performance here as Flag, though it’s weird to me that the character doesn’t feel nearly old enough to be Rick Flag Jr.’s father.
 He has white hair, but otherwise he’s depicted as an active soldier and also a love-interest for the Princess.
-It feels to me a little like Mr. Gunn regrets killing off Flag Jr. in The Suicide Squad, because he’s written a very similar type character here — a good guy military dud trying to wrangle all their weirdos.
-Is this how he’s going to be depicted in Superman?
+It feels to me a little like Mr. Gunn regrets killing off Flag Jr. in The Suicide Squad, because he’s written a very, very similar type of character here — a good guy military dud trying to wrangle all their weirdos.
+Is this how Flag is going to be depicted in Superman?
 Based on the casting of Frank Grillo, I’d imagined that we’d see a Rick Flag Sr. who is angry and hates superheroes; someone with an axe to grind against heroes like Superman.
 Maybe he blames them for the death of his boy, which would be understandable.
 Weirdly, we don’t see much if any of that here.
-This Flag Snr. seems like a pretty jovial guy!
-I wonder if that will still be the case when we see him in live-action.
+This Flag Sr. seems like a pretty jovial guy!
+I wonder if that will still be the case when we see him in live-action?
 (I was also very surprised that the show ends with Flag crippled and near-death!
 Is he gonna be in some kind of exo-skeleton super-suit when we see him in Superman?
 Is that going to be why he’s angry?
 I’m really curious; this seemed like a very strange place to leave this character at the end of this season.)

 Leave a Reply